ReduxFlakes/csmpjs/README.md

 Just copy the HTML and implement it into anywhere on your website/project.

-Don't forget to actually fill the `musicPlaylist` array with the necessary data (music information, the music file, and Last.fm release page).
+Don't forget to fill the `musicPlaylist` array with the necessary data (music information, the music file, and Last.fm release page).

+## Todo

+- [ ] Shuffle
+- [ ] Support for skins/themes
+- [ ] Interactive playlist
+- [ ] Ability to disable options (disable album cover, Last.fm button)

 ## Attribution